8 Great Bluetooth Headphones Under $50

-- Sound quality This is a priority for any headphones, and Bluetooth headphones are no different.
+- Sound quality This is a priority for any headphones and Bluetooth headphones are no different.
 While you won't get top-tier sound in the under $50 price range, you can certainly get perfectly acceptable sound.
 All our recommendations feature good sound quality.

-- Battery life If you'll be listening a few hours a day while you're commuting, short battery life won't be a big deal.
+- Battery life If you'll be listening for a few hours a day while you're commuting, short battery life won't be a big deal.
 But if you intend to use your headphones to listen to music or take calls all day, you'll need a better battery.

 - A cabled option Yes, one of the big advantages of Bluetooth headphones is the fact that they're wireless.
 But if your battery runs down and you want to keep listening, the ability to connect by wires (which doesn't require battery power) comes in handy.
 You'll find this feature on some sets of on-ear and over-ear headphones.